axivo/k3s-cluster/docs/content/wiki/guide/configuration/user.md

 ### SSH Key

-Generate the [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), which will be copied into each server node, while running the [Provisioning](../../playbooks/provisioning) playbook:
+Generate the [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), which will be copied into each cluster node, while running the [Provisioning](../../playbooks/provisioning) playbook:

 ```shell
 ssh-keygen -t ed25519 -C 'your_email@example.com'